Blake Bolden: Canadian Women's Hockey League (CWHL)

 Prior to being drafted, Bolden contemplated retiring from hockey after not making the 2014 Olympic roster.
-Selected in the first round, fifth overall by the Boston Blades in the 2013 CWHL Draft, Bolden became the first African-American player taken in the first round in the CWHL Draft's history.
+Selected in the first round, fifth overall by the Boston Blades in the 2013 CWHL Draft, Bolden became the first woman of color to play professional hockey.
+For this reason many consider her to be the Jackie Robinson of women’s hockey.
 Bolden competed in the 1st Canadian Women's Hockey League All-Star Game, held on December 13, 2014, at Toronto's Air Canada Centre.
 In March 2015, Bolden helped the Boston Blades win the Clarkson Cup.

 National Women's Hockey League (NWHL)

-The Premier Hockey Federation, known at the time as the National Women's Hockey League, the first women's hockey league to pay a salary, announced to play its inaugural season for 2015–16.
-On October 11, 2015, Bolden joined the NWHL's Boston Pride, thus becoming the first African-American player to compete in the NWHL.
+The National Women's Hockey League, the first women's hockey league to pay a salary, announced to play its inaugural season for 2015–16.
+On October 11, 2015, Bolden joined the NWHL's Boston Pride, thus becoming the first woman of color to compete in the NWHL.
 On December 31, 2015, Bolden and the Pride participated in an outdoor women's ice hockey game against the CWHL's Les Canadiennes de Montreal, known as the 2016 Outdoor Women's Classic and was the first professional women's ice hockey outdoor game.
 Bolden would score Boston's first and only goal of the game.
 In 2016, she helped the team win the inaugural Isobel Cup.

 Bolden was selected as a player for the 2nd NWHL All-Star Game, in which she won the fastest shot skills game with a shot of 87 mph.
 In May 2017, Bolden left the NWHL and signed on to play for the HC Lugano women's team in Switzerland.

-On August 15, 2018, Bolden signed a contract with the NWHL's Buffalo Beauts and played for that team until May 2019.
+On August 15, 2018, Bolden signed a contract with the NWHL's Buffalo Beauts and finishing her playing career in May 2019.